elbamit/Shareable-SpreadSheet/README.md

 First part of the Shareable SpreadSheet app project - implements an operation simulator on a shared SpreadSheet that can be accessed and modified concurrently by multiple threads.
 Sheet is a two-dimentional array of strings that holds the data.
 Multiple threads can access the sheet using a series of locks (mutexes and semaphores) to either read/modify data.

-The Simulator runs a given number of threads simultaneously, each performing a given number of random operations from the [Supported Operations](#Supported-Operations).
+The Simulator creates and runs a given number of threads simultaneously, each performing a given number of random operations from the [Supported Operations](#Supported-Operations).

 ## Technologies
 .NET Core 3.1